 - using a non-soap based wash or oil in the bath or shower

 - avoiding soap and washes that produce bubbles or foam, which damage and dry out the skin

-- avoiding known triggers (including foods if confirmed) and irritants
+- avoiding known triggers (including foods if confirmed in rare cases) and irritants

 - using anti-inflammatory creams and ointments, such as topical steroids

-- treating bacterial skin infections with antibiotics, or using bleach baths if infections are frequent
+- treating bacterial skin infections with antibiotics, or using bleach baths (to prevent infection) if infections are frequent

 - using medicines to reduce inflammation, if prescribed for severe eczema